SemukeloMathe/Java_Mastery_Series/Part 1 - Fundamentals/README.md

 - Two check if two values are not equal we use a special not equal operator,which uses an exclamation sign before the equal sign(!=).
 - These relational operators return a boolean, true of false.

+## Logical Operators

+- These operators combine two different relation operations to get a single boolean output.
+- We use the **AND (&)** operator to check if both conditions true.
+- We use the **OR (|)** operator to check if either operations return are true.
+- We use the **NOT (!)** operator to reverse a condition.
+- There is something called shortcircuiting, which quickly stops a conditional check if one of the conditions is not false.
+It won't check the remaining conditions.
+- To short circuit we use double symbols for the _AND(&&)_ and _OR(||)_ oprators.

 ## Key Notes

 - The difference between _print_ and _println_ is that _println_ will always output with a new line.
 - We don't put semi colons on blocks.
 - Everytime you're creating a new variable mention the type.
 - In programming, the **equals to (=)** symbol is used for _assigning_ values to a variable.
+- You can also run your java source file directly without compiling it using the commant **java -filename-**